lifthrasiir/angolmois/INTERNALS.md

 * _Incompatible to 2.0 alpha 1:_ Updated environment variable format.
 * _Incompatible to 2.0 alpha 1:_ C99 compiler is required now.

-Angolmois 2.0 beta 1 is being developed as of February 2013.
-This is mainly a feature-complete, stable release candidate for 2.0 final.
-It is expected that beta 1 will be released as final without much change.
-Important changes
+Angolmois 2.0 alpha 3 is being developed as of August 2013.
+This is an unplanned compatibility release for the conversion from SDL 1.2 to SDL 2.0.
-include:
+Important changes include:

+* Full-screen mode no longer changes the global screen resolution.
+* Environment variables for keys are now independent of keyboard layout.
 * Dropped support of consecutive long notes.
 (Issue #15)
+* `#BGA` now uses a separate namespace from `#BMP`, and `#BGA` referring a movie now correctly works.

+Angolmois 2.0 beta 1 is a planned feature-complete, stable release candidate for 2.0 final.
+It is expected that beta 1 will be released as final without much change.

 BMS Support Status